top of page

 A still detail from "Dakota Sacred Hoop Walk" at the Minnesota Landscape Arboretum, by Marlena Myles

-The encounters feature augmented-reality Dakota spirits — Grandmother Earth, thunder beings, water serpents, and Grandfather Stone — who share history, mischief, warnings, and wisdom.
+The encounters feature augmented-reality Dakota spirits — Grandmother Earth, thunder beings, water serpents, and Grandfather Stone, among others — who share history, mischief, warnings, and wisdom.

-The Revelo AR app is free in Google Play and Apple app stores.
+The projects are accessed using Todd's Revelo AR app, which is free in Google Play and Apple stores.
+You must download the app to experience the installations.

-Todd served as executive and senior producer, bringing Myles together with the immersive team at Pixel Farm of Minneapolis, and supervising the project's development.
-Todd is available on a consulting basis to bring projects like these to institutions anywhere.
+Todd served as founding executive and senior producer on these projects, bringing Myles together with the immersive team at Pixel Farm of Minneapolis, and supervising development of the work in close association with the Arboretum.

 Augmented reality is the perfect tool for revealing Dakota significance